RinMinase/anidb-be/README.md

 ### Environmental variables setup
 1. MongoDB
     - Fire up your browser and login your [MongoDB Atlas](https://cloud.mongodb.com/user#/atlas/login) account.
-If you still have no account, [create one](https://cloud.mongodb.com/user#/atlas/register/accountProfile).
+If you have no account yet, [create one](https://cloud.mongodb.com/user#/atlas/register/accountProfile).
-    - If you have no databases yet, create one and name it with anything you like
+    - If you have no databases yet, create one and name it with anything you like.
     - Once you have a database already, click the `connect` button, and select `Connect your application`
     - Place the parts of the `Connection String` in you environmental variables as follows: